 Sauce No. 28

-For something with a bit more of a hearty punch, try the No. 28 Asian BBQ sauce.
+For something with a bit more of a hearty punch, try the Sauce No. 28 (Asian BBQ sauce).
 This tangy taste is due to a mixture of hot Scotch bonnet peppers, mirin, soy, and unagi, and can be used for marinating, cooking, and seasoning.
 Any holiday BBQ ribs or steak will greatly benefit from this powerful friend.

 Sauce No. 10

 Our famous Sauce No. 10 is the go-to hot sauce for any occasion.
 Made from garlic, turmeric, and brined hot peppers, No. 10 brings a little West Indies flavor to the holiday table.
-This foodie gift idea is a great way to spice up the kind of comfort food we crave in winter, like mac and cheese or soups and stews.
+This one is a great way to spice up the kind of comfort food we crave in winter, like mac and cheese or soups and stews.

 Sauce No. 3